 This thing is very light and very easy to use.
-I personally like these upright style cordless vacuums a little better than the traditional cordless vacuums, at least in terms of the handling because the weight distribution is such that there’s virtually no weight on your vacuuming arm and it’s a lot less tiring on the forearm than the very lightweight Dyson v10, for example.
-I also like how these upright style stick vacuums stand up on their own, which is something that you will miss with a traditional cordless vacuum.
+We personally like these upright style cordless vacuums a little better than the traditional cordless vacuums, at least in terms of the handling because the weight distribution is such that there’s virtually no weight on your vacuuming arm and it’s a lot less tiring on the forearm than the very lightweight Dyson v10, for example.
+We also like how these upright style stick vacuums stand up on their own, which is something that you will miss with a traditional cordless vacuum.

 Yet another area where the Eufy HomeVac beat the Hoover Linx was with the filtration.
-I was skeptical of the filtration claims because it was so cheap, but it passed our smoke tests with no leakage which was unexpected.
+We were skeptical of the filtration claims because it was so cheap, but it passed our smoke tests with no leakage which was unexpected.
 Related to that, the build quality seems very good.
 It looks and feels like a more expensive vacuum.
 The materials are sturdy, and the components fit together well.

 Another pro was its deep cleaning ability.
 Generally speaking, cordless vacuums tend to struggle with deep cleaning carpets, but the Eufy did quite a bit better than the Hoover Linx by scoring 88% on our embedded sand in the carpet test.
 It also did very well with edge cleaning, from both the side and from the front.
 In general, its pickup ability was very good on both hard floors and carpet as long as the debris was under a certain size.
 We tested it on both low and high power and didn’t notice too much of a difference between the two.
-It also did very good with pet hair on both surfaces, and it even did well with what I rate as small debris.
+It also did very good with pet hair on both surfaces, and it even did well with what we rate as small debris.